Integrity and

 other people.

-evaluated by the same standard of awareness of your inherent, natural and
+maintaining your awareness of your inherent, natural and wholesome values and

 Don't think, speak or act bodily regarding

-any subject or concern below the standards of the thoughts that turn your mind
+any subject or concern below the standards of the thoughts that you have

 You'd

-be prudent to evaluate your negative thought, speech and bodily actions, as you
+be prudent to evaluate your negative thought, speech and bodily actions only by

-might disapprove and might attempt to interfere with your speech or other
+disapprove and might attempt to interfere with your speech or other expression

-expression that they don’t like, imagining what another person might think
+that they don’t like, imagining what another person might think about your

-about your action or appearance won't reliably help you to recognize and cease
+action or appearance won't reliably help you to recognize and cease from doing

 When